avl/noatun/docs/docs.md

 Imagine a situation where a technician consumed a spare part, but forgot to enter it into the computer system.
-The next day, the technician realizes their mistake, and enters a `ConsumeSparePart` event in into the system.
+The next day, the technician realizes their mistake, and enters a 'ConsumeSparePart' event in into the system.

 The problem here is that the kit might already have been inventoried (and the missing quantity presumably noted), and might now physically be out with some other technician.
-Entering the missing `ConsumeSparePart` after-the-fact is only correct if the event is backdated to the correct time.
+Entering the missing 'ConsumeSparePart' after-the-fact is only correct if the event is backdated to the correct time.
 Usually, such a 'correct' timestamp can be found.

 Such backdating is easy in this example, but we'll see in the next chapter a situation where